nottrobin/maas-docs/en/installconfig-region.md

 host    maasdb          maas	$SECONDARY_API_SERVER_IP/32         md5
 ```

-!!!
-Note:
+[note]
 The primary database and API servers often reside on the same host.
+[/note]

 Apply this change by restarting the database: